FacundoCostarelli/University_Projects/Pulse_Oximeter/README_ENG.md

     - The first SPO2 and HR data should be discarded from observation.
 The measurement process stabilization requires a few seconds of delay.
     - Data refresh is every half second.
 This can be modified.
     - When a data value is repeated multiple times in the measurement, the value is shown but not refreshed until a new change in the measurement appears, to avoid unnecessary data repetitions.
     - To save measurements, click "Save" in the interface to store the data locally in a file.
     - A file storing each patient's data is obtained.
+The data of each patient can be modified from a txt notepad or from the interface in the "edit" button.

+---

 ## Common Issues
 1. Device issues during research: